jedimud/jtin/docs/loot-log.md

 ## Sample Output

 ````
-the Knight,,midgaard-warrior-guild.map
+the Knight,,midgaard-warrior-guild
-the Ninja Lord,,midgaard-ninja-guild.map
+the Ninja Lord,,midgaard-ninja-guild
-a wooden Dynasty shield,Izumo No Okumi,midgaard-ninja-guild.map
+a wooden Dynasty shield,Izumo No Okumi,midgaard-ninja-guild
-a red silk armband,Izumo No Okumi,midgaard-ninja-guild.map
+a red silk armband,Izumo No Okumi,midgaard-ninja-guild
-a black Shinobi Shozoku shirt,Izumo No Okumi,midgaard-ninja-guild.map
+a black Shinobi Shozoku shirt,Izumo No Okumi,midgaard-ninja-guild
-a gold Ryo coin on a rawhide string,Izumo No Okumi,midgaard-ninja-guild.map
+a gold Ryo coin on a rawhide string,Izumo No Okumi,midgaard-ninja-guild
-a little pile of gold coins,a citizen of Midgaard,midgaard.map
+a little pile of gold coins,a citizen of Midgaard,midgaard
-a long sword,Welmar's Ranger,midgaard.map
+a long sword,Welmar's Ranger,midgaard
 ````